baincd/cool-git-aliases/feature/README.md

-# Gitflow feature commands
+# Git Feature

-git commands designed to make it easier to follow gitflow, and other feature-based workflows.
+git commands designed to make it easier to follow feature-based workflows (such as Gitflow and Trunk Based Development).

-Most of these commands are useful even outside of feature-based  workflows.

 ## Usage
 * `git feature-start <feature>` - create branch `feature` off of upstream/develop